PERIODONTICS

 Is scaling painful?

 Scaling may be uncomfortable, especially if your gums are swollen and sensitive.
-However, your dentist or periodontist will use local anesthesia to numb the area, so you shouldn't feel any pain during the procedure.
+However, your dentist or periodontist may use local anaesthesia to numb the area, so you shouldn't feel any pain during the procedure.

 How long does it take to recover from periodontal surgery?